plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 ## Online course: Zen and the Art of Saving the Planet (ZASP)<br/>*(15 October – 3 December 2023)*

 In addition to participating in the Rains Retreat, a group of monastics also took part in this 7-week in-depth online learning journey to nurture insight, compassion, community, and mindful action in service of the Earth.
 The course was curated in 2022 by a group of monastics and the support of lay practitioners.
 It was then piloted in early 2023 and later launched publicly in October.
-With a global audience with approximately 1,600 participants from about 50 countries on six continents, this was the first online course of its extent and content.
+With a global audience of approximately 1,600 participants from about 50 countries on six continents, this was the first online course of its extent and content.
 To know more about the experience of the course, please <a href="#plum-village-and-our-art-of-saving-the-planet">read the article by Br.
 Troi Duc Niem</a> in this newsletter.

 ## Message for Peace *(19 October 2023)*